amilbhat/realtime-chat-app/README.md

 Each component in the application has a separate CSS file for easy style customization.

+⚠️ **Please Note**: This application is currently not optimized for smaller screens like phones.
+While it can be accessed on mobile devices, it may not provide the best user experience.
+We recommend using a larger screen, such as a tablet or desktop, for the best experience.

 ## Features

 - User authentication with Firebase Authentication.